LegitKnots/Prox-Kiox/README.md

 ## Known Issues

-Something is going on with the shell and it crashing whe  you open it in the webui.
-It was working for a solid 5 minutes until I changed something unrelated, then it broke :\  Dont click on sheel for now untill its fixed.
+Something is going on with the shell and its crashing whe  you open it in the webui.
+It was working for a solid 5 minutes until I changed something unrelated, then it broke :\  Dont click on shell for now untill its fixed.

 ## Donate